int2str/PathFinder/README.md

 ![CI workflow status](https://github.com/int2str/PathFinder/actions/workflows/main.yml/badge.svg)

-This program parses a RiskyLab.com/tilemap compatible tilemap file and calculates a path for a battle unit of a given color to the circular target of the same color.
+This program provides utilities to parses a RiskyLab.com/tilemap compatible tilemap file and to calculate a path for one or more battle units of a given color to the circular target of the same color.

 ![Battle units and targets](docs/units_and_targets.png)

 ## trace_path utility

-The **trace_path** utility can be used to find the path for one or multiple units to their target, and output the result to STDOUT in JSON format.
+The **trace_path** utility can be used to find the path for one or multiple units to their target.
+The resulting paths are printed to STDOUT in JSON format.

 For example, this simple 5x5 map: